Introduction to jQuery mouseover()

 Additional Notes

-- This method is a short cut for .on( “mouseover”, handler ).
+- This method is a shortcut for .on(“mouseover,” handler ).

-- Multiple ‘eventdata’ inputs can be given within {} with comma-separated.
+- You can give multiple ‘eventdata’ inputs within {} with comma separation.

 Recommended Articles

 This is a guide to jQuery mouseover().
-Here we discuss Syntax to in JQuery mouseover(), Examples to Implement JQuery mouseover().
+Here we discuss Syntax in JQuery mouseover(), Examples to Implement JQuery mouseover().
 You can also go through our other related articles to learn more –